Ibeh-Faith/Molecular-Biology-Machine-learning-classification/README.md

 HEAD
-# Random Forest Classifier for Signal-Based Classification
+# Random Forest Classifier for Signal-Based Molecular Biology Classification

 This project implements a Random Forest model to classify signal data as either `"perfect"` or `"imperfect"` based on time-series features.
 The model was trained on experimental signal data, optimized using probability threshold tuning, and evaluated using both train-test split and stratified cross-validation.